Skip to Main Content

 How is it used for research?

 When searching the Internet for your academic work, it's important to use some strategies for verifying whether or not it is a source that is reliable.
-This is a CRAP checklist you can use to help you find the most credible information (and weed out the crap!).
+This is a checklist you can use to help you find the most credible information.
 Be skeptical and ask a lot of questions about your sources.

-2. Reliability - Look deeper into a source than just being happy it has what you want.
-Check the context of the information and look for references to outside research and transparency in finding out the mission or agenda of the author or organization.
+2. Reliability - Look deeper into a source to make sure it's what you need.
+Check the context of the information and look for references to outside research.
+Compare the research across several sources to see if similar information is provided.
+Check for transparency in finding out about the agenda of the author or organization.
+If you can't identify an author or credible sponsoring organization and/or if there are no references or links to research anywhere, that's a red flag.

 3. Authority - Investigate the author, supporter, or organization behind the information you are using.
-What is their experience or expertise in the subject.
+Consider their experience or expertise in the subject.

-• Do a Google Search and use the stack of dots to find out more, or do a Wikipedia search for the organization or author.
+• Do a Google Search or a Wikipedia search for the organization or author.
 How long has the organization been around?
 How many members does it have?
 Where is their funding coming from?
 What other books or articles has the author written?
 Do they have an area of expertise?

-4. Purpose/Perspective/Point of View - Is it clear that the information is there to inform or is it to sell, convince, or otherwise manipulate you in some way?
-Is there an obvious or not so obvious opinion or side that they take on the subject?
-It's not necessarily bad to take a side but you need to be aware of it and seek perspectives from multiple points of view when possible.
+4. Purpose/Perspective/Point of View - Is it clear that the information is there to simply inform, or is it trying sell, convince, or otherwise manipulate you in some way?
+Is there an obvious or not so obvious opinion or side taken on the subject?
+It's not necessarily bad to take a side, but be aware of it and seek perspectives from multiple points of view whenever possible.

 • Check to see if there are citations, references, or links to where data or evidence used to create the information comes from.